 - will not reduce the amount of animal testing that occurs

-- could lead to higher costs or reduced choice for consumers
+- may lead to higher costs or reduced choice for consumers

-- could lead to human health and environmental safety issues as the development of alternative non-animal tests to ensure safety is ongoing
+- may lead to human health and environmental safety issues as the development of alternative non-animal tests to ensure safety is ongoing.

 For all media enquiries please email firstname.lastname@example.org